Joanna Gaines Reveals That She Was Pregnant During Magazine Cover Shoot

 “I had friends throwing bottled water.
 They were squirting bottled water at me,” she said about the photo shoot.

-In the video Gaines also revealed that she was pregnant with Crew and used the rain coat to hide the baby bump.
+In the video, Gaines also revealed that she was pregnant with Crew and used the rain coat to hide the baby bump.
 She also had to put on her best face as she was dealing with illnesses from her pregnancy.

-It’s been a struggle for Gaines to feel like she’s being authentic when so much of running a business and presenting it and her family on social media requires numerous filters, touch ups, staged photos, and other tricks to appear at their best.
-The magazine cover being the example she points to.
+It’s been a struggle for Gaines to feel like she’s being authentic when so much of running a business and presenting it and her family on social media requires numerous filters, touch ups, staged photos, and other tricks to appear at their best — the magazine cover being the example she points to.

-Yet she strives to be her real self whenever possible, giving behind the scenes glimpses into her and her families’ lives through sincere videos, telling interviews like the one Inquisitr touched upon last week, and photos that provide glimpses of her real life.
-A life that seems to be thriving as it enters a new season.
+Yet she strives to be her real self whenever possible, giving behind-the-scenes glimpses into her and her families’ lives through sincere videos, telling interviews like the one Inquisitr touched upon last week, and photos that provide glimpses of her real life — a life that seems to be thriving as it enters a new season.